 Bob's Red Mill has always made a commitment to purchase only non-GMO grains.
-All of our products are made from ingredients that were grown from "identity preserved" non-GMO seed.
-We are enrolled in the Non-GMO Project.
+Please click here to read our full Source Non-GMO Pledge.

 Bob's Red Mill packages baking soda mined from the earth.
 Like most products that we sell, our baking soda is minimally processed and a product of nature with nothing added and nothing taken out.
 There may be naturally occurring traces of aluminum in our baking soda.
 While the amount of aluminum in our baking soda (if any), we feel omitting the term "aluminum free" from our packaging will avoid any confusion with our customers.